Gifted and Talented in CCISD

 Rigorous learning opportunities exist at all grade levels for students in the Gifted and Talented program.
 The goal is to provide resources to engage and develop GT students who are academically successful.

-In the elementary grades, students identified as gifted are clustered together with Gifted and Talented (GT) trained teachers in otherwise academically diverse classrooms.
+In the elementary grades, students in gifted services are clustered together with Gifted and Talented (GT) trained teachers in otherwise academically diverse classrooms.
 The campus GT specialist works closely with the grade level cluster teachers to meet the needs of each identified child.
 They determine the best learning plan for each student including aligned TEKS-based lessons which explore content in depth and with complexity.
 Some differentiated lessons occur in the regular classroom with the cluster teacher and/or the GT specialist, and some occur outside the regular classroom.
 Specific services may vary based on campus and student needs.

 - Cluster: Students in the district’s Elementary Gifted and Talented Program, grades K- 5, are cluster grouped and receive differentiated instruction in the core content areas with a classroom teacher who has at least 30 hours of gifted awareness training, plus the required six hour annual update.